sourcegraph/cody/TESTING.md

 1. Login to Cody Pro account
 2. Create new chat
+3. Default model for new Pro users is Claude 3 Sonnet
+   - Default model for existing Pro users is their previously selected model
-3. User is able to change default LLM
+4. User is able to change default LLM
-4. Change model to ChatGPT 4
+5. Change model to ChatGPT 4
-5. Send message
+6. Send message
    > What model are you?
-6. User should get the response that model is ChatGPT
+7. User should get the response that model is ChatGPT
-7. Change account to different one and then back to your pro account
+8. Change account to different one and then back to your pro account
-8. Open `What model are you?` chat from the history
+9. Open `What model are you?` chat from the history
-9. Send again message
+10. Send again message
    > What model are you?
-10. User should again get the response that model is ChatGPT
+11. User should again get the response that model is ChatGPT

 #### Commands